-I particularly liked this idea of ‘people-sized solutions for planet-sized problems’ so I shared it afterwards on social media and it seemed to strike a chord with others too.
-One of the reasons why it resonated for me is because it very much encapsulates nicely what we always try to do through everything we do at 100%Open.
+I particularly liked this idea of ‘people-sized solutions for planet-sized problems’ so I shared it afterward on social media and it seemed to strike a chord with others too.
+One of the reasons why it resonated for me is because it very much encapsulates nicely what we always try to go through everything we do at 100%Open.

 “We’re committed to developing mobility solutions for changing transportation needs worldwide.
 At the same time, we’re working to bring solutions to our backyard and the metro Detroit community, which is what Go Detroit is helping us accomplish.”
 Bill Ford